 By 1996, the Cactus Cup was attracting thousands of participants and spectators.
 Specialized was the title sponsor from 1992 to 1998.

-A few of the Pros in the life of the Cactus Cup included:
+Just a few of the Pros in the life of the Cactus Cup:

 The last Cactus Cup was held in 1999